Childbirth: Associated occupations

-In jurisdictions where midwifery is not a regulated profession, traditional birth attendants, also known as traditional or lay midwives, may assist women during childbirth, although they do not typically receive formal health care education and training.

 Medical doctors who practise in the field of childbirth include categorically specialised obstetricians, family practitioners and general practitioners whose training, skills and practices include obstetrics, and in some contexts general surgeons.
 These physicians and surgeons variously provide care across the whole spectrum of normal and abnormal births and pathological labour conditions.
 Categorically specialised obstetricians are qualified surgeons, so they can undertake surgical procedures relating to childbirth.
 Some family practitioners or general practitioners also perform obstetrical surgery.
 Obstetrical procedures include cesarean sections, episiotomies, and assisted delivery.
 Categorical specialists in obstetrics are commonly trained in both obstetrics and gynaecology (OB/GYN), and may provide other medical and surgical gynaecological care, and may incorporate more general, well-woman, primary care elements in their practices.
 Maternal–fetal medicine specialists are obstetrician/gynecologists subspecialised in managing and treating high-risk pregnancy and delivery.

-Anaesthetists or anesthesiologists are medical doctors who specialise in pain relief and the use of drugs to facilitate surgery and other painful procedures.
+Anaesthetists or anaesthetists are medical doctors who specialise in pain relief and the use of drugs to facilitate surgery and other painful procedures.
 They may contribute to the care of a woman in labour by performing an epidural or by providing anaesthesia (often spinal anaesthesia) for Cesarean section or forceps delivery.
 They are experts in pain management during childbirth.

 Obstetric nurses assist midwives, doctors, women, and babies before, during, and after the birth process, in the hospital system.
 They hold various nursing certifications and typically undergo additional obstetric training in addition to standard nursing training.

 Paramedics are healthcare providers that are able to provide emergency care to both the mother and infant during and after delivery using a wide range of medications and tools on an ambulance.
 They are capable of delivering babies but can do very little for infants that become "stuck" and are unable to be delivered vaginally.

 Lactation consultants assist the mother and newborn to breastfeed successfully.
 A health visitor comes to see the mother and baby at home, usually within 24 hours of discharge, and checks the infant's adaptation to extrauterine life and the mother's postpartum physiological changes.

-Non-western communities

-Cultural values, assumptions, and practices of pregnancy and childbirth vary across cultures.
-For example, some Maya women who work in agricultural fields of some rural communities will usually continue to work in a similar function to how they normally would throughout pregnancy, in some cases working until labour begins.